borg286/sevtech/README.md

 ## Stoked Fire

 * Make a Hibachi and Bellows, plug bellows onto an axle and create a [redstone clock](https://minecraft.gamepedia.com/Clock_circuit#Repeater_clock) (or make a timer) that turns of/on the gearbox.
 Put a redstone torch next to the Hibachi and you should see a blue flame - stoked fire.
-This unlocks many new cool things, mainly the blast furnace (probably the most important thing to get as of now).
+This unlocks many new cool things,

+    * the blast furnace (probably the most important thing to get as of now)

+    * crucible for one which lets you melt iron/gold armor and weapons into bars and nuggets.

+    * The kiln is also another required machine

 * ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_24.png)![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_25.png)

 * When you put [4 bricks above the stoked fire](http://sargunster.com/btw/index.php?title=Kiln) you will get a Kiln.
 You can make nether bricks in it - this unlocks the blast furnace from Immersive Engineering, therefore Steel and this will unlock doing most of the IE things in this Age.

-* In a kiln you can make Melon Pie(2 watermelon+egg+sugar): **4% Fruit**
+* In a kiln you can make Melon Pie(2 watermelon+raw egg+flour+sugar): **4% Fruit**

 * When you put a Better with mods Crucible above the stoked fire you can melt down armor (gold and iron) to ingots and nuggets.
 Combo this with the hunting dimension and a mob grinder there to get infinite gold and iron.